 If you’re a reader of other works by David Willis (Roomies!, It’s Walky!, Shortpacked!), you’ll like this webcomic as well!
 It stars some familiar faces in new situations.
 If you’re not familiar with his other webcomics, that’s even better!
 Why?
 Dumbing of Age is its own separate continuity, with no story ties to any previous works.
-It’s basically a reboot, if reboots usually ran concurrently with the original universe.
-I just wanted to write all my characters in college, minus fifteen years of baggage, okay?
+It’s basically a reboot, if you want to narrow it down simply.
+I just wanted to write all my characters in college together, minus fifteen years of baggage, okay?

 Dumbing of Age currently updates all seven days of the week, Monday through Sunday.